 The show spans about half a mile along Route 20 in Brimfield, MA.
 See the map below for an overview of the different sub-shows, which take place in fields off of the main road.
 There are parking lots mixed in here, too.
 We paid $10 to park for the whole day.
-If you’re reading this in September 2016, the show will go until September 11th, so you might catch the end of it.
-If not, you’ll have to wait until 2017.
-Brimfield takes place three times a year, and in 2017, it will run:
+Brimfield takes place three times a year, in May July, and September.

 Vintage Sewing and Crafting Finds

 I was on the lookout for patterns/books, fabric, sewing machines, attachments, and craft-related supplies in general.
 I didn't see too many patterns, and most of the ones I saw were priced higher than I wanted to spend.
 I didn't see any vintage/antique sewing books.
 I saw a decent amount of fabric, but much of it was quilting cotton and/or home decor fabric.

 There were some vintage printed feedsacks and lots of vintage linens (see my two posts on turning vintage tablecloths into skirts).
 There weren't any big deals to be found on fabric, and knowing that I could find similar items for far less (see my post on finding cheap fabric), I didn't buy any fabric at Brimfield.